jbroadway/docusaur/README.md

 Supports [Disqus](http://disqus.com/) for comments, and searching via URLs, e.g., `/I18n::get` would forward to `/1.2/I18n/get` where `1.2` is the default version.

+To do:

+* Admin area to create/manage pages
+* Sitemaps integration
+* Search
+* Navigation
+* Page display
+* Default styling
+* Disqus support
+* CLI handler to import PHP files from a folder